lovell/sharp/docs/api-operation.md

 ## modulate

-Transforms the image using brightness, saturation and hue rotation.
+Transforms the image using brightness, saturation, hue rotation, and lightness.

 ### Parameters